-The Most Stylish Men's Overshirt/Shacket Brands For 2022
+The Most Stylish Men's Overshirt/Shacket Brands For 2023

 The bastard child of a shirt and chore jacket (hence its other name: the ‘shacket’), the overshirt has roots in workwear and is defined by its turn-down collar, chest pockets (whether single or double) and full-length button fastening.

 In terms of construction, overshirts are typically found in heavier cloths than your everyday shirting.
 Cotton canvas, corduroy, flannel and wool are the most popular options, all of which are more durable than the fabrics used to craft your Oxford button-downs or dress shirts.

 This, along with the fit of an overshirt, which tends to be slightly boxy and relaxed, is a nod to the chore jacket’s working-class roots, when it was often worn by factory staff and those with manual jobs.

 Today, an overshirt is a modern-day wardrobe essential that will bring a sense of effortless cool to any outfit, whether your coalface is a computer screen or building site.

-The different types of overshirts available
+The key types of overshirts

 Flannel overshirts

-Flannel overshirts are a great choice if you want to introduce a splash of colour to your wardrobe.
-Although plain, block-colour flannels are available, they more typically come in check patterns that incorporate two or three shades.
+Flannel overshirts are a great choice if you want to introduce a splash of color to your wardrobe.
+Although plain, block-color flannels are available, they more typically come in check patterns that incorporate two or three shades.

 Classic options include lumberjack checks and tartans but keep an eye out for houndstooth designs for a more alternative take on this timeless menswear motif.